 About Michael Stausholm

 Michael Stausholm is the founder of Sprout – the company behind the first pencil in the world that can be planted and grown into herbs, vegetables and flowers.
 The idea behind the Sprout pencil is to plant it when it becomes too small to write with, thereby giving it a new life.
-Since the company was founded in 2013, Sprout has sold more than 10 million plantable pencils in more than 60 countries from its head office in the Danish town of Taastrup.
+Since the company was founded in 2013, Sprout has sold more than 30 million plantable pencils in more than 80 countries from its head office in Denmark.

 Michael Stausholm began his career in the shipping industry, working for A.P.
 Møller/Mærsk and travelled to Indonesia in 1993, where he lived for 14 years.
 His greatest interests are green entrepreneurship and sustainability.
 Between 1996 and 2006 he worked for companies such as Nike and Walmart helping them to establish more sustainable and responsible textile production processes.
 In 2013, Stausholm launched the Sprout pencil in Denmark – a product invented by three students at MIT in Boston – and founded Sprout as a company.
 Today, he owns all the patents and rights after having bought out the young students in 2014, and he is the company's principal shareholder and chairman of the board.